mmaashraf/mmaashraf/README.md

 ###
 <div>

-🔭 Currently Engaged In
+🔭 Currently Engaged In / Latest Experience

-    I am currently serving as a Research Fellow in the UCR DS-PATH Fellowship.
-My current focus involves collaborating with NASA JPL to pioneer advanced algorithms aimed at achieving precise cloud cover removal in satellite imagery.
+    Embarking on a quest to master React with a clear and measurable objective of crafting my very own portfolio.
+Prior to this, I had the privilege of serving as a Research Fellow in the UCR DS-PATH Fellowship.
+During this time, my primary focus revolved around a collaborative effort with NASA JPL, where we pioneered cutting-edge algorithms with the goal of achieving precise cloud cover removal in satellite imagery.

 🌱 Currently Learning